 In reality, people never know what a career in construction may hold.
 One year you’re laying drainage and 20 years later you might be the Group Managing Director.
 There really is no glass ceiling for those with drive, talent and commitment.

-Like pretty much everything in life, Covid-19 has had an impact on our recruitment drive.
+Like pretty much everything in life, COVID-19 has had an impact on our recruitment drive.
 We had to postpone the 2020 apprentice intake and obviously we haven’t been able to get into the schools and colleges to spread the word.
-That said, we have been in discussions with one of our feeder colleges about co-creating some virtual reality films, to really bring the onsite experience to life.
+That said, we have been talking to one of our feeder colleges about co-creating some virtual reality films, to really bring the onsite experience to life.